aa-sikkkk/satya/docs/STUDENT_GUIDE.md

-# NEBedu Student Guide
+# Satya Student Guide

-Welcome to the NEBedu Learning Companion!
+Welcome to the Satya Learning Companion!
 This guide will help you get started with the application and make the most of its features.

-## 1. What is NEBedu?
+## 1. What is Satya?

-NEBedu is an offline AI learning companion for Grade 10 students in Nepal.
+Satya is an offline AI learning companion for Grade 10 students in Nepal.
 It helps you study Computer Science, Science, and English using interactive content and AI assistance, even without internet access.

 ## 2. Installation

-Your teacher or system administrator will likely install NEBedu for you.
+Your teacher or system administrator will likely install Satya for you.
 If you need to install it yourself, please refer to the detailed [Installation Guide](README.md#Installation).

 ## 3. Starting the Application

-To start the NEBedu learning application, open your terminal or command prompt and run:
+To start the Satya learning application, open your terminal or command prompt and run:

 ```bash
 python -m student_app.interface.cli_interface